Gen Zs just aren’t that interested in getting their hands dirty.

 According to the Australian Federal Government’s Job Outlook there are four top industries for jobs growth until 2023.
-They are healthcare and social assistance, construction, education and training, and professional, scientific and technical services.
+They are healthcare and social assistance; education and training; professional, scientific and technical services; and construction.

 Year13’s YouthSense research surveying 1500 Australians aged 15 to 24 from across the country has found their interest in these four in-demand industries, as well as another six major industries on the government’s Job Outlook list.
-Check out the full list below to see where Gen Zs want to work most.
+Check out the full list below to see the amount of Gen Zs interested in working in these industries.

 Healthcare and social assistance – 38%

 “This is Australia’s largest and fastest growing industry, employing over 1.5 million people.
 It covers health services like hospitals, GPs, dental and ambulance services, as well as services like child care and aged care.
 Many workers are female and part-time work is common.
 Education is important if you want to work in this industry.
-Jobs like nurses and doctors need a university degree*, while child carers and aged care workers need VET qualifications.”*TAFE also delivers a Diploma of Nursing, a 2-year qualification that enables graduates to work as an Enrolled Nurse and as a Medical Assistant (Defence).
-TAFE also delivers certificates in Allied Health Assistance and other health-related courses that lead into careers that enable graduates to work within the health industry and alongside nurses and surgeons or dentists.
-These roles include Dental Assistant, Allied Health Assistants, Occupational Therapy Assistants and Therapy Assistants.
-There are also courses in Pathology and Remedial Massage which let graduates work as a Massage Therapist, Sports Massage Therapist or a Remedial Massage Therapist.
-The Advanced Diploma in Myotherapy enables a graduate to work as a Myotherapist.
+Jobs like nurses and doctors need a university degree*, while child carers and aged care workers need VET qualifications.”*TAFE also delivers a Diploma of Nursing.

 Arts and recreation services – 36%